magento/devdocs/src/cloud/release-notes/cloud-release-archive.md

 -  {:.new}<!-- MAGECLOUD-3104 -->The compression process in deploying static content now includes all assets—natively generated or customized—and occurs during the build phase at the beginning of the [`build:transfer` section]({{ site.baseurl }}/cloud/project/magento-app-properties.html#hooks).
 Previously, the compression process occurred before applying custom minification and bundling of static assets.
 [Fix submitted by Rafael Garcia Lepper from Tryzens Limited](https://github.com/magento/ece-tools/pull/413).

 -  {:.fix}<!-- MAGECLOUD-3035 -->Fixed a database connection error that occurred during deployment immediately after configuring an additional database and service relationship.
-Also, this fix addresses an issue that occurred during the configuration process of ACR for Starter.
-For Starter, this upgrade is a "must have" for using ACR.
+Also, this fix addresses an issue that occurred during the configuration process of Commerce Reporting for Starter.
+For Starter, this upgrade is a "must have" for using Commerce Reporting.

 -  {:.fix}<!-- MAGECLOUD-3003 -->Fixed a validation issue with the database configuration that caused the deploy process to fail.